 Therefore, Al Rabi Hiking Trail is the route I recommend to anyone who wants to go on a hike in the UAE for the first time.
 It is a safe beginners’ hiking trail that can be comfortably done within a few hours.
 It can also be a full-day relaxed experience in nature and just steps away from civilization.
 And, yes, this is by far one of the best UAE hikes for those who want spectacular views at a minimum effort.

-Top 5 Easy UAE Hiking Trails, please check this post out to discover more wonderful beginner lever UAE hikes.
-For more experienced and adventurous hikers, I would also suggest the epic Wadi Shah loop near Jebel Jais in Ras Al Khaimah.
+Related Reads: I have listed the Top 8 Easy UAE Hiking Trails, please check this post out to discover more wonderful beginner lever UAE hikes.
+For more experienced and adventurous hikers, I would suggest the epic Wadi Shah loop near Jebel Jais in Ras Al Khaimah.

 Want something a little bit more challenging?
 Head to my post about the Iconic Wadi Naqab Trail.
 This incredible hike in the UAE features one of the most unique mountain sceneries in the UAE.
 You will be trekking through majestic Wadi Naqab, to wadi Koob pools and ancient Al Sanat mountain village.
 Download FREE Mini-Guide to Wadi Naqab Trail HERE!